An unexpected topological censor: Introduction

 When Einstein first introduced the cosmological constant into his field equations in 1917, he was still striving for consistency with Mach's principle.
 From the standpoint of cosmology, however, $\Lambda$ served to create a kind of repulsive pressure to yield a stationary Universe.
 Eventually Zel'dovich identified $\Lambda$ with the vacuum energy density due to quantum fluctuations \cite{yZ68}.

 It has been proposed from time to time that the ``constant" is actually a variable parameter.
 For example, in discussing a family of asymptotically flat globally regular solutions to the Einstein field equations, Dymnikova \cite{iD02} notes that the source term corresponds to an $r$-dependent $\Lambda$.
-Assuming that $\Lambda$ does indeed have the form $\Lambda=\Lambda(r)$, Rahaman, \emph{et. al.}, \cite{fR07} obtained a class of wormhole solutions, while Ray, \emph{et. al.}, \cite{RBS03} studied various models that can be applied to the classical electron of the Lorentz type.
+Assuming that $\Lambda$ does indeed have the form $\Lambda=\Lambda(r)$, Rahaman, \emph{et al.}, \cite{fR07} obtained a class of wormhole solutions, while Ray, \emph{et al.}, \cite{RBS03} studied various models that can be applied to the classical electron of the Lorentz type.
 Cosmic strings with $\Lambda=\Lambda(r)$ are discussed in Ref. \cite{RRM06}.
 In Ref. \cite{LW01} the variable $\Lambda$ is derived from a higher spatial dimension and manifests itself as an energy-density for the vacuum.

-Another widely discussed possibility is a space- and time-dependent $\Lambda$, i. e., $\Lambda=\Lambda(r,t)$, suggested by recent observations of high redshift Type Ia supernovae \cite{aR98, sP99, PR00, SS06, yM08}.
+Another widely discussed possibility is a space- and time-dependent $\Lambda$, i.e., $\Lambda=\Lambda(r,t)$, suggested by recent observations of high redshift Type Ia supernovae \cite{aR98, sP99, PR00, SS06, yM08}.
 For a detailed discussion with an extensive list of references, see Alcaniz \cite{jA06}.
 For various $\Lambda$-decay scenarios from the original high value during inflation to the present, see Ref. \cite{BS97} and references therein.
 Ref. \cite{jO99} discusses the big bang, as well as the ``big bounce," referring to variable-$\Lambda$ models having a non-singular origin.

-The purpose of this paper is to show that if $\Lambda$ is both space and time dependent, so that $\Lambda=\Lambda(r,t)$, then a wormhole of the Morris-Thorne type will have a curvature singularity at the center.
+Using a natural extension of a metric proposed by Delgaty and Mann \cite {DM95}, it is shown in this paper that if $\Lambda$ is both space and time dependent, so that $\Lambda=\Lambda(r,t)$, then a wormhole of the Morris-Thorne type will have a curvature singularity at the center.
+Possible cosmological implications are discussed at the end.